Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 The above painting is an excellent example of pink hues grading a separation of sky and meadow.

-Applying heavy amounts of paint to the canvas to create a thick texture or to bring more 3-D dimension to a rock, foliage, or any object which is to stand out from a flat surface.
+Apply large amounts of paint to the canvas, creating a dense texture or a 3-D dimension to rocks, foliage, or any object which needs to stand out from a flat surface.